South Jersey Industries to be acquired by Infrastructure Investments Fund

-FOLSOM — South Jersey Industries, Inc., said Thursday it has agreed to be purchased for $8.1 billion by the New York based Infrastructure Investments Fund, a private investment group, which will pay $36.00 per SJI share in cash.
+FOLSOM — South Jersey Industries said Thursday it has agreed to be purchased for $8.1 billion by the New York-based Infrastructure Investments Fund, a private investment group, which will pay $36 per SJI share in cash.

 SJI is the parent company of SJI Utilities, including South Jersey Gas and Elizabethtown Gas; and SJI Energy Enterprises, which covers non-utility operations primarily focused on clean energy development and renewable energy.

-The per share purchase price of $36 represents a 46.3% premium, based on a 30-day average as of Feb.
-23, the last trading day prior to the announcement, according to an SJI press release Thursday.
+The per share purchase price represents a 46.3% premium, based on a 30-day average as of Wednesday, the last trading day prior to the announcement, according to an SJI news release Thursday.

 People are also reading…